yonatan-E/APass3/README.md

 The code designed this way makes the cache management in the main function simple and readble. for each caculation command, a new suitable *operation* object is created, and can managed easily .
-A list of hash codes, which is initialized at every run of the program with the *Info* file, is kept in the hash manager, and every new *operation* its hash code is added to the list.
+A list of hash codes, which is initialized at every run of the program with the *Info* file, is kept in the hash manager, and every new *operation*'s hash code is added to the list.
 This enables us to easy and simple *search* and *clear* methods on the cache manager.